 Step 4: Pay the Registration Fee

 A fee is typically associated with registering a DBA name.
-In Idaho, there are three methods, online, by mail, and in person filing., which costs around $25 Filing Fee and $20 Additional processing fee if filing a hard copy by mail or in-person.
-There is Indefinite in filing for the initial DBA.
+In Idaho, there are three methods, online, by mail, and in person filing.
+The cost of filing a DBA is $25 Filing Fee and $20 Additional processing fee if filing a hard copy by mail or in-person.
 Sometimes, there may be separate fees for Idaho DBA registrations.
 Be prepared to pay these fees when submitting your registration form.

 Idaho requires you to publish a notice of your new DBA name in a local newspaper.
 This step will inform the public of your intention to operate under a fictitious name.